The French Eco Score is now “Environmental Cost” (Coût Environmental)

 What is included in the results exports?

-The French Eco-score export includes the Environmental Cost as well as the results of the 16 impact categories.
+The French Eco-Score export includes the Environmental Cost as well as the results of the 16 impact categories.

 My material constitutes less than X% of the total BOM, can I omit that material from the product’s BOM?